otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-list-and-linq.md

-# 02: List and LINQ
+# 02: List and Language Integrated Query
 ## List

-A list is a collection of items stored as an array and can be accessed by an index number.
-Lists are similar to arrays, but they can be resized dynamically, which means that you can add or remove items from the list after it is created.
+A list is a data structure that stores a collection of items.
+It is a linear data structure, which means that the items are stored in a sequence.
+Each item in the list is identified by its position in the list, which is called its index.
+The first item in the list has an index of 0, the second item has an index of 1, and so on.
+The last item in the list has an index of `n - 1`, where `n` is the total number of items in the list.
+A list is a dynamic data structure, which means that it can grow or shrink in size during the execution of a program.

-There are different types of lists in different programming languages, but they all have some basic features.
 Here are some common operations that can be performed on lists:

 - Adding items to the list: You can add new items to the end of the list or insert them at a specific position.
 - Removing items from the list: You can remove them from the list by their position or value.